Phi Kappa (secondary): Alumni chapters

+Brother Jim Slay (Delta Chi) displays the newly-issued charter for the Beta Triton alumni chapter (Meridian, Miss.) at the 1960 national convention.

-1n 1930, Phi Kappa alumni in Monroe, Louisiana organized a club to assist the local active chapter.
+In 1930, Phi Kappa alumni in Monroe, Louisiana organized a club to assist the local active chapter.
 Originally called the Weeping Willows Club, the name was later changed to the Phi Kappa Alumni Club.
 Though it did not seek a charter from the national fraternity, this was the first known alumni organization of Phi Kappa.

 In 1941, the Sigma chapter in El Paso, Texas requested that their status be changed from an active chapter to an alumni chapter.
 Their request was granted, and Sigma became the fraternity's first officially recognized alumni chapter.

 At the fraternity's 1958 convention, Phi Kappa established a system for chartering alumni chapters.
 Alumni chapters operating on a college campus would be designated by the suffix Deuteron after their chapter name, while those established in a town or city would carry the suffix Triton.

-Following is a list of all known Phi Kappa alumni chapters.
+Following is a list of all officially chartered Phi Kappa alumni chapters.